ukitazume/sysdigcloud-kubernetes/README.md

 # Additional topics

-## Release pinning
+## Updates

+Sysdig Cloud releases are listed [here](https://github.com/draios/sysdigcloud-kubernetes/releases).
+Each release has a version number (e.g. 353) and specific upgrade notes.

-By default, the manifests use the `latest` tag of the Sysdig Cloud Docker images.
-This means that every time a new pod is created (e.g. scaling activity) the latest stable version of Sysdig Cloud will be pulled and installed.
-This is not always the desired behavior, so if the user wants to pin the installation to a specific version, that's possible by changing the deployment and setting an alternative tag.
-For example, to pin a Sysdig Cloud installation to version 353:
+By default, the manifests use the image tag of the latest stable release.
+This way, scaling activities that occur at a later time will always work on a consistent version of the application.
+When a new version is released, the upgrade process will need to be run in order to move all the deployments to the newer release.

+For the majority of the updates, the format of the manifests does not change in new releases, and the update process is as simple as bumping the version of the Docker images.
+For example, to upgrade to version 353:

 ```
 kubectl set image deployment/sysdigcloud-api api=quay.io/sysdig/sysdigcloud-backend:353 --namespace sysdigcloud